Duinrahaic/FitOSC/readme.md

 ### Prerequisites

-- A treadmill with BLE support.
+- A treadmill with Bluetooth and FTMS support.
 - VRChat with OSC parameters enabled.
 - Windows or macOS operating system.
+- A compatible BLE adapter (if not built-in).
+[Recommended](https://www.amazon.com/TP-Link-Bluetooth-Receiver-Controller-UB500/dp/B09DMP6T22)

 ### Installation